openedx/edx-platform/docs/en_us/developers/source/api_manager/index.rst

-.. _API Manager:
+.. _API:

 ###############################
-API Manager
+edX Platform ReST API
 ###############################

-The modules in the API Manager enable the edX :ref:`ReST API`.
+This section contains information on edX Platform ReST API.

+View the following chapters to understand the ReST API, how to test it, and the available endpoints.

 .. toctree::
     :maxdepth: 2

+    api_overview
+    api_testing
     courses
     groups
     sessions